 - Read English newspapers, books, and blogs daily to enhance your comprehension skills for the reading test.

-- Make English conversations with friends, relatives or your teachers to build your confidence, especially useful for speaking test.
+- Have English conversations with friends, relatives, or your teachers to build your confidence, which is especially useful for the speaking test.

 - Write essays, letters, and journals to strengthen your writing skills.